mdlincoln/mdlincoln.github.io/pages/how-did-they-make-that.md

 Last, and most important:

 - [R](https://www.r-project.org/): An open-source language designed for working with tabular data and statistical calculations.
-Vanilla R is basic ([and kind of weird](http://www.burns-stat.com/documents/books/the-r-inferno/)), but the following packages make it shine:
+Vanilla R can be ([kind of weird](http://www.burns-stat.com/documents/books/the-r-inferno/)), but the following packages make it shine:

 ### R Packages